-Notice H 20-4, issued on May 26, 2020, provides new guidance on the use of electronic signatures and the transmission and storage of electronic documents related to OAMPO's asset management, Section 8 contract renewal, and occupancy policies.
+Notice H 2020-10 provides guidance on the use of electronic signatures and the transmission and storage of electronic documents related to OAMPO's asset management, Section 8 contract renewal, and occupancy policies.
 Any such forms and documents that comply with HUD guidelines may be signed, transmitted, and stored electronically.
 HUD encourages industry partners to consult with legal counsel about applicable state and local laws regarding the use of electronic signatures.
-Please review Housing Notice H 20-4.
+Please review Housing Notice H 2020-10.

-During the COVID-19 National Emergency, HUD will allow owners who prefer not to adopt the flexibility provided by Notice H 20-4 to continue to accept alternate signatures (e.g., copies or images of signatures sent by email, fax, or other electronic means) as long as original, "wet" signatures are obtained within 90 days from the termination of national, state, or local orders restricting movement to essential activities, whichever comes later.
+During the COVID-19 National Emergency, HUD will allow owners who prefer not to adopt the flexibility provided by Notice H 2020-10 to continue to accept alternate signatures (e.g., copies or images of signatures sent by email, fax, or other electronic means) as long as original, "wet" signatures are obtained within 90 days from the termination of national, state, or local orders restricting movement to essential activities, whichever comes later.